ronik999/restaurant_scraping_from_google_search/README.md

 3. Clone the file and run __init__.py in terminal:

         python __init__.py
-4. Check intially by turning off the headless chrome.
+4. Check initially by turning off the headless chrome.

         #option.add_argument('headless')
 5. Enable the headless chrome mode and the elements are scraped and placed in scraping.csv and review.csv.